Port Hope, Michigan: History

 In 1851, William Stafford, while living in Lexington, bought the first parcel of land in what is now Port Hope, with Reuben Dimond.
 Later, Stafford and William Southard invested in buying up forty-acre parcels from the government.
 These parcels had been set aside as pensions for veterans of the War of 1812.

 Traveling to the area by schooner, Southard was let off at some distance from shore, due to a pending storm.
 Rowing in a skiff in the wind, he vowed that if he made it to shore, he would name the spot Port Hope.

 Stafford, along with others, opened up the area to lumbering and by 1858 his company dock was constructed and mills were in operation.
 The chimney from one of those mills can be seen and is the last standing chimney in Michigan from the lumbering era.

 Port Hope survived the 1871 fire and was able to return to lumbering, but after the second fire in 1881 the trees were gone, and farming became the focus.
 Stafford adjusted and built a flour mill, elevator and a new dock.

 Port Hope was incorporated in 1887, with the railroad coming in 1903.
 A walking tour brochure, with some of the 11 historic sites listed on the National Register of Historic Places, is available for visitors.

 Recreation

 Stafford County Park is the site of softball tournaments and recreation activities throughout the summer, the 38-acre park also offers all the campground conveniences.
 A national historic site, the Sawmill chimney erected in 1858 graces the waterfront adjacent to a large enclosed pavilion.
 Features 73 sites and six camper cabins on 38 acres.
 Modern, tent and group camping.
 Features electricity, running water, and flush toilets.
 Showers and a sanitary station, boat launch, picnic grounds, shelters, swimming, playground and fishing.
-Open May 1 through October 15.
+The park is open May 1 through October 15.